rstoetter/cdependencymanager-php/README.md

     }   // function __destruct( )

     //
-    // extra methods we need in order to get used by class cDependencyManager
+    // extra methods we need in order to enable the class cDependencyManagerto manage this object
     //

     public function GetDependencyCompareValue( ) {